rishi-yadav/ValGenAgent/README.md

 -  Supports source code (c/cpp/python/assembly) + Documents (docx/pptx/pdf etc.) + Pulic URLs as inputs for richer context
 -  Langugae aware and Hierarchical parser
 -  Context-aware retrieval Pipeline
+-  Context can be given as RAG or Files in case of files we can use the flag --add_context_dir

 ---